You say you can’t but you mean you won’t

 I am surprised at how easily those 5 minutes turned into 30+.
 Guess what?
 Not only do my knees not hurt on the bike, the increased exercise seems to have helped.
 Now I have no pain when I walk up and down the stairs.

-What barriers are you putting up?
+What barriers are you putting up to your job search?

 What “I can’ts” are in the way of your success?
 Are you saying I can’t get a new job?
 I can’t change anything in my life?
 If you are saying I can’t, please examine if you are really saying “I won’t” and take the first step to make a change.